DataDog/integrations-core/squid/README.md

 ### Installation

-The Agent's Squid integration is packaged with the Agent, so simply [install the agent][1] on your Squid server.
+The Agent's Squid check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Squid server.

 ## Configuration